 Federal and state laws define the confidentiality rules for programs that receive governmental funding.
-The Violence Against Women Act (VAWA) contains broad protection
+The Violence Against Women Act (VAWA) contains broad protection for victim confidentiality that governs any programs that receive funds under VAWA.

-&lt;sup>1 The U.S. Department of Justice as well as the U.S. Department of Health and Human Services, which are the sources of CDVSA's federal funds, stipulate the sub-recipients of this funding provide free services to victims of federal and state crimes.
-For the purposes of this funding, a victim is defined as a person who has experienced physical, sexual, financial, or emotional harm as the result of the commission of a crime.
-Grantees of CDVSA funding cannot accept any kind of payment from clients for services paid for with CDVSA funds. for victim confidentiality that governs any programs that receive funds under VAWA.
 The Family Violence Services Prevention Act (FVSPA) and Victims of Crime Act (VOCA) have similar confidentiality protections.
-Therefore, programs should follow a policy of absolute confidentiality with participant information as discussed in the ANDVSA Model Policy on Confidentiality (found in the appendices), unless the information falls under one of the exceptions discussed in Section IV (Exceptions to Confidentiality) or the concerned party gives their informed, written, reasonably time-limited consent as discussed in Section V (Release of Information with Informed Consent).
+Therefore, programs should follow a policy of absolute confidentiality with participant information as discussed in the ANDVSA Model Policy on Confidentiality (found in the appendices), unless the information falls under one of the exceptions discussed in Section IV (Exceptions to Confidentiality) or the concerned party gives their informed, written, reasonably time-limited consent as discussed in Section V (Release of Information with Informed Consent) of the Model Policy.